Dictionary » Positive Words » Ready – Meaning, Definition, Synonyms and Antonyms

 3. Is “ready” always positive?

-4. Can “ready” be used informally?
+4. Can “ready” be used in a professional setting?

 Explore more R words